Carra (barony)

 Carra is one of the nine baronies of County Mayo in Ireland, located in the mid-south area of the county.
 It is sometimes known as Burriscarra.
 It incorporates the town of Castlebar, the villages of Tourmakeady, Belcarra and Turlough, where the National Museum of Country Life is situated.

 Carra covers an area from approximately Pontoon and Beltra Lough at its northern end to Partry (Ballyovey) near Ballinrobe and Tourmakeady at its southern end.

 History

-The ancient barony name is Conmhaícne Cúile Ceara.
-Clans in the barony include the Partraige and Conmaicne.

-Carra may also refer to a village near Bonniconlon and Ballina.
+Clans in the region include the Partraige, Uí Fiachrach.
+There are several references to locations and inhabitants of what is now encompassed by the barony.
+Such as, in Tírechán collections, the Book of Leinster and other manuscripts: